+Emergency Banding: (highest priority)

+• Tenants whose application has been submitted by a professional to the exceptional decision panel.
+The panel has then agreed an urgent move is required.
+This includes urgent management transfers for Milton Keynes City Council tenants.

-Band A (highest priority)
+Band A

-- Tenants who have a medical condition that is terminal or life threatening, and re-housing is required due to detrimental effects caused by present accommodation. - Tenants who are under-occupying a family home and are willing to transfer to a home that has fewer bedrooms.
-This is called 'downsizing'. - Planned discharge from hospital is imminent and there is no accommodation available to them which is reasonable for you to occupy. - Tenants who are victims of domestic abuse and considered high risk victims at a local MARAC - Tenants who are victims or witnesses to crime, racial harassment or hate crime that would be considered at risk of violence of they remain in their current home.
+• Tenants who have a medical condition that is terminal or life threatening, and re-housing is required due to detrimental effects caused by present accommodation.

+• Tenants who are under-occupying a family home and are willing to transfer to a home that has fewer bedrooms.
+This is called 'downsizing'.

+• Tenants who are victims of domestic abuse and considered high risk victims at a local MARAC or moved into refuge accommodation.